gender equality

 We advocate for changes that will improve women’s financial security and help facilitate their equal participation in the economy.
 Championing gender equality and diversity, and challenging discriminatory gender norms are important areas of change to help our members achieve a better retirement.

-HESTA understands that adding a gender lens to investment activities can support strong economic growth, greater investment returns and positive financial outcomes for members.
+HESTA understands that applying a gender lens to investment activities can support strong economic growth, greater investment returns and positive financial outcomes for members.

 how we do this